cobragroup/cocoabox/GUI_UserManual.md

 Options:
 - **Data source**: import own data, import matrix/matrices and generate data, generate data from scratch

-Create a subfolder named "Data" within the main cocoabox folder, and move any .mat files to be imported there.<br> The parameters to be specified depend on the data source selected at the top.
+The parameters to be specified depend on the data source selected at the top.

 #### A. DATA SOURCE: import own data